 KR2B56 RV Kayak Rack

-The KR2B56 RV kayak rack is a wider, more durable, and overall more functional rack than the one we’ve just reviewed.
+The KR2B56 RV kayak rack is a broader, more durable, and overall more functional rack than the one we’ve just reviewed.

-When it comes to the build, the KR2B56 rack is built according to the exact same formula as the low-end 2KR37W rack.
-That is, it features a double powder-coated steel frame and stainless steel hardware to keep your gear in place.
+Regarding the build, the KR2B56 rack is built according to the same formula as the low-end 2KR37W rack.
+It features a double powder-coated steel frame and stainless steel hardware to keep your gear in place.

-However, the main difference in the KR2B56 RV kayak rack is that it has a wider 56-inch design.
+However, the main difference in the KR2B56 RV kayak rack is its more comprehensive 56-inch design.
 Thanks to the increased width, you can use the optional Yakups bike rack with this thing.

-Overall, the KR2B56 kayak rack is designed to fit two 32-inch kayaks, as well as two bikes with up to 3-inch wide tires.
-For bikes with wider tires, you’d need to contact Yakups to get a proper bike rack.
+The KR2B56 kayak rack is designed to fit two 32-inch kayaks and two bikes with up to 3-inch wide tires.
+You’d need to contact Yakups for bikes with wider tires to get a proper bike rack.

-The entire KR2B56 RV kayak rack system weighs slightly more than the 2KR37W – 90 pounds versus 86 pounds.
-But when you add the bike rack, the whole system weighs 118 pounds, which is a thing to keep in mind.
+The KR2B56 RV kayak rack system weighs slightly more than the 2KR37W – 90 pounds versus 86 pounds.
+But when you add the bike rack, the whole system weighs 118 pounds, which is a thing to remember.

-In the end, if you felt that the only thing lacking in the 2KR37W is the bike rack option, then the KR2B56 rack is probably going to be a good choice.
+In the end, if you feel that the only thing lacking in the 2KR37W is the bike rack option, then the KR2B56 rack will probably be a good choice.

 Pros: